 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Morning sickness tends to improve or go away around the 13th week of pregnancy (the end of the first trimester).
-However, some people experience lingering symptoms through the beginning of the second trimester (weeks 14 to 27 in pregnancy).
+However, some women experience lingering symptoms through the beginning of the second trimester (weeks 14 to 27 in pregnancy).
 In rare cases, morning sickness occurs until the end of your pregnancy.

 The cause of morning sickness isn’t entirely known, but healthcare providers believe it’s a mix of physical and chemical changes.
 It may be caused by: